MODERN CLASSICISM: First International Conference on 20th-Century Classical Architecture

 Organized by:

-The International Conference ‘Modern Classicism in 20th Century Architecture’ is organised by the Traditional Building Cultures Foundation and the School of Architecture of the Universidad Politécnica de Madrid (ETSAM-UPM), with the support of the Richard H. Driehaus Foundation, the Master’s Degree in Real Estate Business Management (MDI), the Department of Architectural Composition (DCA), and the collaboration of INTBAU Spain.
+This seminar is organised by the Traditional Building Cultures Foundation and the School of Architecture of the Universidad Politécnica de Madrid (ETSAM-UPM), with the support of the Richard H. Driehaus Foundation, the Master’s Degree in Real Estate Business Management (MDI-UPM), the Department of Architectural Composition (DCA- UPM) and the Degree in Interior Design (UPM), and the collaboration of INTBAU Spain.

 With the collaboration of: